Vegan Dan Dan Noodles

 - Assemble the bowls: Mix all the ingredients together in a large saucepan, or assemble directly in the bowls by adding the sauce and chili oil on the bottom, followed by the noodles and then the veggie ground.
 Top with sesame seeds and green onions and mix everything together.

-.
+Prepare the chili oil a day (or several days) in advance.
 The longer it sits in the fridge with all the spices the more intense flavour it will have!

 Some brands of soy sauce and tamari can be saltier than others, so be aware of that as you make this recipe and add more or less if needed.